recaptime-dev/hackclub-leeksbot/docs/meta/allowlisted-channels.md

 [restrictions on data scraping/mining]: https://hackclub.slack.com/archives/C0188CY57PZ/p1727208216604979

-[^1]: The thread we linked is not necessarily the policy itself, but
+[^1]: The thread we linked is not necessarily the policy itself, but it is the meta discussion regarding that for clarifications in the Hack Club Slack.

 ## How to request?

 You can request a public channel to be allowlisted for leeks flagging at the `#leeksbot-meta` Slack channel or via the issue tracker.
-Note that once a public channel becomes private, the bot should remove the allowlist status on the next flag.
+Note that once a public channel becomes private, the bot will no longer accept new leek flags after that unless the channel in question becomes public again.

 ## Can I still flag things outside of the allowlist?

-You can still, but it will be dequeued by default as it is not yet allowlisted:
+You can still, but it will be dequeued by default as it is not yet allowlisted for leek flagging as shown in the confirmation message via DMs below.

 ![Notification via DMs](https://cdn.hack.pet/slackcdn/781c5e00d31b15a8d4c6ef35135a2396.png)

-On our side, this would be look like in the review queue channel, with two buttons either to add it back to the queue or just make it vanish.
+On our side, this would be look like in the review queue channel, with two buttons either to add it back to the queue or just make it vanish on our queue channel.

 ![admin side](https://cdn.fluff.pw/slackcdn/c6877cfea11427ff6a477fd0d1a1621c.png)